 The team here really cares about the music and offers up the best selection of local and international DJs, playing non-mainstream perfect for dancing all night long.
 Taking place every few weekends, there is a big dance floor, a chilling and smoking room and an epic sound system.

 A new dirty pop party series takes place most Saturdays.
 Just getting off their feet, this new weekly funhouse takes place every Saturday in Brussels.
 A place where you can be your unapologetic self.
 Welcome to your new HAUS!

 Gay Saunas in Brussels

-- Sauna La Griffe – A small sauna in the centre of Brussels, with a relaxed vibe and general more mature gays – and those who love them.
-With relaxing private cabins, a fabulous Turkish steam bath and both wet and dry sauna – just take it slow and let the action come to you.
+A small sauna in the center of Brussels, with a relaxed vibe and generally more mature gays – and those who love them.
+With relaxing private cabins, a fabulous Turkish steam bath, and both wet and dry sauna – just take it slow and let the action come to you.

-- Oasis Sauna / L’Oasis – A small sauna with questionable cleanliness but known for Bear Day on the first Friday of every month.
-Includes dry sauna, video room, pool, private cabins and bar.
+A small sauna with questionable cleanliness but known for Bear Day on the first Friday of every month.
+Includes dry sauna, video room, pool, private cabins, and bar.

-- Sauna Club 3000 – A six-story sauna, cinema and adult shop complex open 24/7.
+A six-story sauna, cinema and adult shop complex are open 24/7.
 Despite its appeal, reports from readers suggest it is filthy, now mixed men/women with little action and filled with plenty of rent boys waiting for their next pay-day.
-Facilities however include sauna, vide room, dark room and private cabins.Not a great option.

-- Stamm Bar – A popular cruise bar with industrial details, a long bar and plenty of dark rooms. labyrinth and cruising spaces.
+A popular cruise bar with industrial details, a long bar and plenty of dark rooms.
+Labyrinth and cruising spaces.
 Open nightly with a special Sunday afternoon session.
-Most popular with the bear, otter and admirers.
+Most popular with the bear, otters, and admirers.
 Different themes each night.
 Not quite a bar, not quite a sauna.